Israel–United Arab Emirates normalization agreement: Israel

-Yamina's Naftali Bennett welcomed the deal but said it came at the cost of annexation which was tragic.
+Yamina's Naftali Bennett welcomed the deal, but he said that it was "tragic" that the agreement came at the cost of annexation.
 His fellow MK Bezalel Smotrich dismissed the deal as insignificant and criticized Netanyahu for reviving prospect of a two-state solution.
 Likud MK and Netanyahu's chief rival in the party, Gideon Sa'ar, welcomed the deal but expressed that he will be more joyous with the annexation.
-Likud MKs Miri Regev and Yuli Edelstein meanwhile opposed the deal because of suspension of annexation.
+Likud MKs Miri Regev and Yuli Edelstein, meanwhile, opposed the deal because of suspension of annexation.

 Tel Aviv-Yafo Municipality Mayor Ron Huldai, congratulated Netanyahu on the "double achievement" of peace with the UAE and shelving of plans to annex parts of the West Bank.
 Huldai also lit up the Tel Aviv City Hall with the flag of the UAE.

 The head of the Israeli settler group Yesha Council, David Elhayani, accused Netanyahu of "betraying" some of his most loyal supporters and having "deceived half a million residents of the area and hundreds of thousands of voters".
 Oded Revivi, the mayor of Efrat, a settlement of more than 9,000 residents south of Jerusalem, supported Netanyahu, arguing that "the Israeli agreement to postpone the application of Israeli law in the Jewish settlements in Judea and Samaria is a fair price [to pay]", and added it might change how settlements are viewed.
 Beit El settlement's mayor Shai Alon and Shomron Regional Council chairman Yossi Dagan also criticized the deal.